Stock pexels greta hoffman 7674902 1x1

 Background

 Student protests emerged in Serbia after a train station canopy collapsed in Novi Sad, on November 1, 2024.
 Fourteen bystanders were killed at the spot, and two persons died of injuries later.
-Students demanded responsbilitay and have expanded their demands to include respect of the rule of law and proper functionioning of public insitutions.
+Students demanded responsibility and have expanded their demands to include respect of the rule of law and proper functioning of public institutions.
 By 2025, their movement was transformed into the student and civic protests.
 By February 2025, more than 300 towns and cities organized protests that supported students and voiced various forms of dissatisfaction with the Serbian authorities.
 Student protests are non-violent.
-Their method consists of targeted blocking of streests, roads and numerous insititutions, includining universties.
-They do not identify with politcial parties and have managed to bridge political, cultural, and ethnic divisions.
+Their method consists of targeted blocking of streets, roads, and institutions, including universities.
+They do not identify with political parties and have managed to bridge political, cultural, and ethnic divisions.
 The spread of the movement led to the March rally in Belgrade that gathered unprecedented 300,000 persons.
-Currently, they demand parlaimentary elections.
-For the past seven months, they have managed to inspire optimism.
+Currently, they demand parliamentary elections.

 What can be expected from the biggest student movement in Europe since 1968?